sbracegirdle/sbracegirdle.github.io/src/posts/2024-02-22-react-anti-patterns.md

 }
 ```

 Here we have two state values, which change when the user updates the two number inputs.
-We also have a sum state, which update when either of the two values change.
+We also have a sum state, which updates when either of the two values change.
 Then we show the sum below the two inputs.

 But, we don't need to put `sum` in state at all, since we can calculate it in on the fly in our render: